-- 2. (1) An examining officer may question a person to whom this paragraph applies for the purpose of determining whether he appears to be a person falling within section 41(1)(b). - (2) This paragraph applies to a person if - - (a) he is at a port or in a ship within the Bailiwick's territorial waters, and - (b) the examining officer believes that the person's presence at the port or in the ship is connected with his entering or leaving the Bailiwick or his travelling by air or sea within the Bailiwick.
+- 2. (1) An examining officer may question a person to whom this paragraph applies for the purpose of determining whether he appears to be a person falling within section 41(1)(b). - (2) This paragraph applies to a person if - (a) he is at a port or in a ship within the Bailiwick's territorial waters, and - (b) the examining officer believes that the person's presence at the port or in the ship is connected with his entering or leaving the Bailiwick or his travelling by air or sea within the Bailiwick.

-- (3) This paragraph also applies to a person on - - (a) a ship which has arrived in the Bailiwick, or - (b) an aircraft which has arrived in any place in the Bailiwick (whether from within or outside the Bailiwick). - (4) An examining officer may exercise his powers under this paragraph whether or not he has grounds for suspecting that a person falls within section 41(1)(b). - 3.
-A person who is questioned under paragraph 2 must - - (a) give the examining officer any information in his possession which the officer requests; - (b) give the examining officer on request either a valid passport which includes a photograph or another document which establishes his identity; - (c) declare whether he has with him documents of a kind specified by the examining officer; - (d) give the examining officer on request any document which he has with him and which is of a kind specified by the officer.
+- (3) This paragraph also applies to a person on - (a) a ship which has arrived in the Bailiwick, or - (b) an aircraft which has arrived in any place in the Bailiwick (whether from within or outside the Bailiwick). - (4) An examining officer may exercise his powers under this paragraph whether or not he has grounds for suspecting that a person falls within section 41(1)(b). - 3.
+A person who is questioned under paragraph 2 must - (a) give the examining officer any information in his possession which the officer requests, - (b) give the examining officer on request either a valid passport which includes a photograph or another document which establishes his identity, - (c) declare whether he has with him documents of a kind specified by the examining officer, - (d) give the examining officer on request any document which he has with him and which is of a kind specified by the officer. - 4.
+(1) For the purposes of exercising a power under paragraph 2 an examining officer may -

-4. (1) e purposes of exercising a power under paragraph 2 an examining offi icer may 7 - (a) stop a person or vehicle; (b) detain a person. examining offi (2) icer may e purpose of detaining a person under this paragraph, an ise the person's removal from a ship, aircraft or vehicle.
-(3) Where a person is detained under this paragraph the provisions of Part I of Sc hedule 9 (treati ment) shall apply. • - er) be re on detained under this paragraph shall (unless detained eleased not later than the end of the period of nine hours his examination begins. beginning with i the thi ie when This examination begins.
-Searches 5. whom he may ose of satisfying himself whether there are any persons on under paragraph 2 an examining officer may - (a) search a ship or aircraft; (b) search anything on a ship or aircraft; (c) search anything which he reasonably believes has been, or is about to be, on a ship or aircraft.
+- (a) stop a person or vehicle, - (b) detain a person. - (2) For the purpose of detaining a person under this paragraph, an examining officer may authorise the person's removal from a ship, aircraft or vehicle. - (3) Where a person is detained under this paragraph the provisions of Part I of Schedule 9 (treatment) shall apply. - (4) A person detained under this paragraph shall (unless detained under any other power) be released not later than the end of the period of nine hours beginning with the time when his examination begins.